How You Can Prevent Frozen Pipes

 - Keep applying heat until full water pressure has been restored.

 If one pipe has filled up with ice, be sure to check your other household faucets to make sure no other pipes have frozen.
 Thawing the ice right away can help you prevent damage to the pipes.
-Also, remember that if you can’t get the ice to melt, or cannot access the pipes, then you may need to call a certified HVAC professional to help you take care of the problem.
+Also, remember that if you can’t get the ice to melt, or cannot access the pipes, then you may need to call your trusted plumbers in O’Fallon IL to help you take care of the problem.